hariprasadraja/Cat-Clicker/README.md

 # MVC_CatClicker-Javascript

 It is a simple app by implementing mvc pattern in Javascript for my learning purpose.
+There are lot of variours cat clickers available.I made this when i was learning MVC pattern in javascirpt

 This application involves
  1.catClickerBasic
  2.MVC_CatClicker